StarlaneStudios/react-router-tree/README.md

 Implement Next.js style page directories in your single page application.
 Supports React projects created using [Vite](https://vitejs.dev/) or [CRA](https://create-react-app.dev/) (or any other webpack implementation).

+# DEPRECATED ⚠️
+This package is no longer actively maintained and has been superseded by [Sceptre](https://github.com/StarlaneStudios/sceptre).

 ## Installation

 Install the package using NPM